MichaelWan128/MMM-micmic-model-/README.md

 ## MMM1 - MMM3 (Retired)
 These models used hundreds of columns of technical indicators as input data to predict whether a stock's closing price will increase or decrease in a month.
 The top K(5) stocks with the highest and lowest probability of being bull are longed and shorted respectively.
+Iterations between MMM1 to MMM3 were not significant

 ## MMM4 (Retired)
 This model's input data are very similar to previous MMMs but Labels are more sophisticated.
 Instead of 2 classes (increase/decrease), MMM4 has 6 labels ranging from very bear to very bull to find large movers.

-## MMM5 (In Development)
+# MMM5 (in development & undergoing testing)
-This model's features and labels are both different from before.
+This model's features and labels are both different
-There are minimal features in MMM5, and all capture deviations betweeen stocks in NDXT and NDXT.
-The classes are determined by a stocks alpha z_score, where alpha is calculated with reference to NDXT (ie beta is calculated with reference to NDXT, not SPX)
+It has minimal features that all capture deviations between NDXT and stocks within NDXT The Label is calculated using alpha z-scores, where the beta used in alpha calculation is with reference to NDXT, not SPX "Bullarity" of a stock is calculated with probabilities of different classes of labels, and the bullest and bearest K(5) stocks are longed and shorted respectively.

 ## Real World **Testing** of MMM
 There was an attempt to test MMM in real time, and there are around 100 days of real time data.
 However I have not been very consistent, and therefore many days are missing.
 The data can be found in this spreadsheet: (WARNING, ITS MESESY) https://docs.google.com/spreadsheets/d/1Tl9RN8UAYyOtxA4UbgBR4Vc38VkxT11qlDkR5oxNZqU/edit?gid=975586702#gid=975586702

+## Fundemental Analysis Expert (FAx)